tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * [crude_stopwords.ipynb](Activities/04-Stu_Crude_Stopwords/Solved/crude_stopwords.ipynb)

 Reiterate that stopwording is very domain and circumstance specific.
 Using the same set of stopwords for every corpus is rarely a good idea.
-The NLTK set is a good start, but the chances are that you'll want to augment it with your own set after inspecting the results.
+The NLTK set is a good start, but chances are you'll want to augment it with your own set after inspecting the results.

 Note the order in which we apply the regex cleaning, word tokenizing, and stopwording.